 Your vehicle has the ability to alert you to additional maintenance required on your vehicle or engine.
-Refer to the following messages that may be displayed on your Electronic Vehicle Information Center (EVIC):
+Refer to the following messages that may be displayed on your DID:

-Perform Service - Your vehicle will require emissions maintenance at a set interval.
-To help remind you when this maintenance is due, the Electronic Vehicle Information Center (EVIC) will display "Perform Service".
-When the "Perform Service" message is displayed on the EVIC it is necessary to have the emissions maintenance performed.
+• Perform Service - Your vehicle will require emissions maintenance at a set interval.
+To help remind you when this maintenance is due, the Cluster will display "Perform Service".
+When the "Perform Service" message is displayed on the DID it is necessary to have the emissions maintenance performed.
 Emissions maintenance may include replacing the Closed Crankcase Ventilation (CCV) filter element.
 The procedure for clearing and resetting the "Perform Service" indicator message is located in the appropriate Service Information.

-• Exhaust System - Regeneration Required Now - "Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy" will be displayed on the Electronic Vehicle Information Center (EVIC) if the exhaust particulate filter reaches 80% of its maximum storage capacity.
-Under conditions of exclusive short duration and low speed driving cycles, your Cummins® diesel engine and exhaust after-treatment system may never reach the conditions required to remove the trapped PM.
-If this occurs, the "Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy" message will be displayed in the EVIC.
-If this message is displayed, you will hear one chime to assist in alerting you of this condition
+- Exhaust System Regeneration Required Now "Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy" will be displayed in the Cluster if the exhaust particulate filter reaches 80% of its maximum storage capacity.
+Under conditions of exclusive short duration and low speed driving cycles, your 3 Cummins® diesel engine and exhaust after-treatment system may never reach the conditions required to remove the trapped PM.
+If this occurs, the "Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy" message will be displayed in the DID.
+If this message is displayed, you will hear one chime to assist in alerting you of this condition - By simply driving your vehicle at highway speeds for as little as 45 minutes, you can remedy the condition in the particulate filter system and allow your Cummins® diesel engine and exhaust after-treatment system to remove the trapped PM and restore the system to normal operating condition.

+you of this condition.

-- By simply driving your vehicle at highway speeds for as little as 45 minutes, you can remedy the condition in the particulate filter system and allow your Cummins® diesel engine and exhaust after-treatment system to remove the trapped PM and restore the system to normal operating condition. - Exhaust System Regeneration In Process Exhaust Filter XX% Full Indicates that the Diesel Particulate Filter (DPF) is self-cleaning.
+- Exhaust System Regeneration In Process Exhaust Filter XX% Full Indicates that the Diesel Particulate Filter (DPF) is self-cleaning.
 Maintain your current driving condition until regeneration is completed. - Exhaust System Regeneration Completed This message indicates that the Diesel Particulate Filter (DPF) self-cleaning is completed.
-If this message is displayed, you will hear one chime to assist in alerting you of this condition.

-• Exhaust Service Required - See Dealer Now - This messages indicates regeneration has been disabled due to a system malfunction.
+If this message is displayed, you will hear one chime to assist in alerting - Exhaust Service Required See Dealer Now This messages indicates regeneration has been disabled due to a system malfunction.
 At this point the engine Powertrain Control Module (PCM) will register a fault code, the instrument panel will display a MIL light.